 Attention Deficit Hyperactivity Disorder (ADHD) is an increasingly common behavioral disorder characterized by impulsivity, inattentiveness, and hyperactivity.
-According to Swanson, et al in Neuropsych Review in 2007, there was a 400% increase in ADHD over the past 20 years and a 7-fold increase in prescription medications for ADHD.
+According to Swanson, et al, in Neuropsych Review in 2007, there was a 400% increase in ADHD over the past 20 years and a 7-fold increase in prescription medications for ADHD.

 Although it is largely diagnosed in children or adolescents, ADHD also affects adults and the negative impact it can have on learning, school or work performance, and personal relationships is universal.

-Are Pharmaceuticals the Right Treatment Choice?
+Are Pharmaceuticals the Right Treatment Choice for ADHD?

 Pharmaceuticals may act as a patch and cause improvement, but they often mask signs and symptoms of underlying medical problems and thus are often ineffective.
 In those with co-morbid psychiatric illnesses, the medication used for ADHD (usually stimulants) can even be dangerous.

 Spencer, et al, proposed that many with ADHD have undiagnosed bipolar disorder and stimulant medications used in ADHD may exacerbate that problem.
-Other studies by DuPaul, et al, and Piska show that stimulants are ineffective in 70% of ADHD children with comorbid anxiety.
+Another study by DuPaul, et al, showed that stimulants are ineffective in 70% of ADHD children with comorbid anxiety.

 What Causes ADHD?

 Accumulating evidence suggests the etiology of ADHD is multi-factorial and therefore it may not always respond to stimulant medication.
-Potential causes of ADHD include, but are not limited to,
+Potential causes of ADHD include, but are not limited to: